Lucy Walker (director)

 Lucy Walker is an English film director.
 She has directed the feature documentaries Devil's Playground (2002), Blindsight (2006), Waste Land (2010), Countdown to Zero (2010), The Crash Reel (2013), Buena Vista Social Club: Adios (2017), Bring Your Own Brigade (2021), and the Peabody Award winning Mountain Queen: The Summits of Lhakpa Sherpa (2023).
-She has also directed the short films The Tsunami and the Cherry Blossom (2011) and The Lion's Mouth Opens (2014).
+She has directed the short films The Tsunami and the Cherry Blossom (2011) and The Lion's Mouth Opens (2014).
 Waste Land was nominated for the Academy Award for Best Documentary Feature and The Tsunami and the Cherry Blossom was nominated for the Academy Award for Best Documentary (Short Subject).

 Film career

-Devil's Playground, Walker's first feature documentary, examined the struggles of Amish teenagers during their period of experimentation (rumspringa).
+Devil's Playground, Walker's first feature documentary, examined the struggles of Amish teenagers during their experimentation period (rumspringa).
 It premiered at the 2002 Sundance Film Festival.

-Blindsight premiered at Toronto.
-It follows the journey of six blind Tibetan teenagers who climb up the north side of Mount Everest with blind American mountaineer Erik Weihenmayer and their teacher, Sabriye Tenberken, who founded the only school for the blind in Tibet, Braille Without Borders.
+Blindsight premiered in Toronto.
+It is about the journey of six blind Tibetan teenagers climbing the north side of Mount Everest with blind American mountaineer Erik Weihenmayer and their teacher, Sabriye Tenberken, who founded the only school for the blind in Tibet, Braille Without Borders.
 Blindsight won the Audience Award at Berlin Film Festival, as did Walker's subsequent film Waste Land.
 Waste Land focuses on Brazilian artist Vik Muniz and a group of catadores—pickers of recyclable materials—who transform recyclable materials from the world's largest dump in Rio de Janeiro into contemporary art sold at the most prestigious auction house in London.
 Waste Land premiered at the 2010 Sundance Film Festival where it won the World Cinema Audience Award in documentary.
-Waste Land was released theatrically in the US by Arthouse Films, in Canada, in the UK by E1 Entertainment, and in Australia/NZ by Hopscotch Films.
+Waste Land was released theatrically in the U.S. by Arthouse Films, in Canada, in the UK by E1 Entertainment, and in Australia/NZ by Hopscotch Films.
 In addition to being nominated for an Academy Award, Waste Land won the top prize at the 2010 IDA Documentary Awards.

 Countdown to Zero, an exposé of the present-day threat of nuclear proliferation, also premiered at Sundance 2010.
-It also played in the Official Selection at Cannes Film Festival, before being released in the US by Magnolia Pictures, in the UK by Dogwoof, and in Japan by Paramount.
+It also played in the Official Selection at Cannes Film Festival, before being released in the U..S by Magnolia Pictures, in the UK by Dogwoof, and in Japan by Paramount.
 Walker's 2011 Oscar-nominated documentary The Tsunami and the Cherry Blossom focuses on the 2011 Tōhoku earthquake and tsunami and its survivors' struggle to survive.
 The film premiered at the Toronto International Film Festival in 2011, and it went on to screen at festivals, including Sundance in 2012 where it won the Jury Prize in Short Filmmaking, Non-Fiction.